Delali-Adanuty/Distortion/docs/index.md

-# Building a Distortion Plugin: How I Learned to Stop Worrying and Love Aliasing
+# Building a Distortion Plugin: Not all Aliasing is bad

 For a long time, distortion was just a word guitarists threw around.
 Then I took Signal Processing and the word got a lot scarier.
 In an academic DSP context,